 9.2.4.1 Trustworthiness.
 To maximise the trustworthiness of the single case study, several practical strategies were employed.
-For example, prior to the interview, the aim and background of the research project were outlined in the first communication (by telephone discussion and an emailed information sheet) seeking Kenyon's participation in the study.
-Kenyon was well informed about the nature of the study, which included an understanding of his practical experience of coaching TFA, if how and why TFA might be beneficial and his thoughts on future TFA use.
-In addition, Kenyon was asked to audit the transcription and comment on its accuracy.
-Kenyon confirmed that the transcript was an accurate representation of the interview (Lincoln & Guba, 1985; Morehouse & Maykut, 2002).
+For example, prior to the interview, the aim and background of the research project were outlined in the first communication (by telephone discussion and an emailed information sheet) seeking participation in the study.
+Was well informed about the nature of the study, which included an understanding of his practical experience of coaching TFA, if how and why TFA might be beneficial and his thoughts on future TFA use.
+In addition, Was asked to audit the transcription and comment on its accuracy.
+Confirmed that the transcript was an accurate representation of the interview (Lincoln & Guba, 1985; Morehouse & Maykut, 2002).

-Table 9.1 Putting Coach Views and Insight of TFA and BFA

-Advantages and Disadvantages

-Accuracy and Consistency of Strike

-"When you're looking at the ball with BFA, I see an advantage in that the accuracy of the strike can improve".

-"With Oosthuizen looking at the target it effectively encouraged a rotation in his forward swing with a different segment to the body, which actually helped his strike"

-"Having tested myself with TFA, I found there was greater variability in the quality of strike".

-"When you're looking at the ball with BFA, I see an advantage in that the consistency of the strike can improve"
+Advantages and Disadvantages Accuracy and Consistency of Strike "When you're looking at the ball with BFA, I see an advantage in that the accuracy of the strike can improve".
+"With Oosthuizen looking at the target it effectively encouraged a rotation in his forward swing with a different segment to the body, which actually helped his strike" "Having tested myself with TFA, I found there was greater variability in the quality of strike".
+"When you're looking at the ball with BFA, I see an advantage in that the consistency of the strike can improve" Distance Control "I think you get a better gauge of distance with target focus".

-Distance Control

-"I think you get a better gauge of distance with target focus".

 "I think distance control, being connected to your target, being less controlling in terms of your technique and more reactive I think they are the advantages of TFA".
 "With Oosthuizen, he felt with TFA he was far more connected to his target and therefore had a better sense of distance control".

-Visual Field and Orientation

-"So from my own experience, when using TFA you don't have the ball within your field of vision and I think it's quite difficult to create centred strikes and that obviously has an effect on distance control as well as direction" "With BFA players do get drawn to watching the putter, they become more conscious about the stroke and therefore react and try to control it at times, if you are target focused one of the advantages is you don't give yourself that opportunity and it's a lot freer isn't in a sense?".
+Visual Field and Orientation "So from my own experience, when using TFA you don't have the ball within your field of vision and I think it's quite difficult to create centred strikes and that obviously has an effect on distance control as well as direction"

+"With BFA players do get drawn to watching the putter, they become more conscious about the stroke and therefore react and try to control it at times, if you are target focused one of the advantages is you don't give yourself that opportunity and it's a lot freer isn't in a sense?".